 Gulfport Energy Corporation

-3.5 Publicity.
-Any publicity, advertisement or press release regarding the Company will be under the sole discretion and control of the Company, and no contact or discussions by Employee regarding the Agreement with the public press or media representatives may be had without the prior written consent of the Company.
+3.6 Publicity.
+Any publicity, advertisement or press release regarding the Company will be under the sole discretion and control of the Company, and no contact or discussions by Executive regarding the Agreement with the public press or media representatives may be had without the prior written consent of the Company.

 3.11 Advice of Counsel.
-Employee acknowledges that he has been advised to seek independent legal counsel for advice regarding the effect of the terms and provisions hereof, and has obtained such advice of independent legal counsel.
+Executive acknowledges that she has been advised to seek independent legal counsel for advice regarding the effect of the terms and provisions hereof, and has obtained such advice of independent legal counsel.